vijay2244d/partyplann/blueprint.md

     *   **Anniversary**: A spectacular celebration where a click from the user fills a heart with color, triggering a voluminous "spill" of heart emojis.
 *   **Reviews Section**: A page with unique, curated reviews from past clients.
 *   **About Us Section**: A highly engaging, click-triggered animated introduction that reveals a professionally written brand story.
 The page includes sections for "Our Philosophy," "Our Commitment," and a showcase of the team.
 *   **Contact Section**: A simple and clean, click-triggered intro animation featuring a shaking call icon before revealing the contact form and information.
+The form includes fields for name, email, place, and message.
-*   **Schedule an Appointment Page**: A dedicated form for users to schedule a consultation.
+*   **Schedule an Appointment Page**: A dedicated form for users to schedule a consultation, with an entry animation consistent with the contact page.
+The form includes fields for name, email, phone, place, and preferred date.
 *   **Navigation**: A clear and intuitive navigation bar with interactive elements.
 *   **Mobile Responsiveness**: The entire website is fully responsive, ensuring a seamless experience on all devices.